How to Heat Press DTF Transfers

 3. Always place your transfers glossy side up

-4. RagMill™ transfers are cold-peel.
-Use a "shallow pull - don't pull up, pull across.
-Start pulling in area where the ink coverage is more significant rather than the opposite
+4. RagMill™ transfers are hot-peel.
+Use a "shallow pull" - don't pull up, pull across.
+Start pulling in an area where the ink coverage is more significant rather than at a small font or thin line

 Remember, all heat presses and fabrics are different.
 Even transfers can vary due to things like the amount of ink coverage on the transfer, especially white inks which tend to be printed a little heavier for darker fabrics.
 Always test first with a sample transfer on an old shirt.